directus-labs/directus-templates/README.md

 This is community driven project so we'd love to have your contributions.

-You can extract your own templates using `npx directus-template-cli@latest extract`.
+You can extract your own templates using:

+`npx directus-template-cli@latest extract`.

 Here's how you can contribute:
 - [Make a pull request](https://github.com/directus-community/directus-templates/pulls) to add your own template.